Flashing the Compute Module eMMC

 Finally, follow the remainder of the instructions below in a Cygwin terminal.
 Note When performing the commands below in a Cygwin terminal, don't prefix them with

-On your Compute Module IO board
+Setting up the Compute Module IO board

 Make sure that J4 (USB SLAVE BOOT ENABLE) is set to the 'EN' position.